 iptables register with these hooks in order to ensure that the traffic conforms to the conditions laid out by the firewall rules.

 There are five

 netfilter hooks that programs can register with.
 As packets progress through the stack, they will trigger the kernel modules that have registered with these hooks.
 The hooks that a packet will trigger depends on whether the packet is incoming or outgoing, the packet’s destination, and whether the packet was dropped or rejected at a previous point.

-The following hooks represent various well-defined points in the networking stack:
+The following hooks represent these well-defined points in the networking stack:

 NF_IP_PRE_ROUTING: This hook will be triggered by any incoming traffic very soon after entering the network stack.
 This hook is processed before any routing decisions have been made regarding where to send the packet.

 NF_IP_LOCAL_IN: This hook is triggered after an incoming packet has been routed if the packet is destined for the local system.

 NF_IP_FORWARD: This hook is triggered after an incoming packet has been routed if the packet is to be forwarded to another host.